nasa/cumulus/docs/deployment/README.md

 Terraform has been successfully initialized!
 ```

+⚠️ **Note:**: Running `terraform init` will create a `.terraform` directory in the current working directory. **Make sure not to delete or to alter the contents of this directory**.
+This directory contains a file identifying the storage of your remote state, so that each `terraform apply` command can determine the state of your deployed resources and only make the necessary changes.

 Run `terraform apply` to deploy your data persistence resources.
 Type `yes` when prompted to confirm that you want to create the resources.
 Assuming the operation is successful, you should see output like: